 Located in the heart of the historic French Quarter, the Cornstalk Hotel is right in the center of it all.
 The Victorian hotel has 14 private rooms all decorated with luxurious antiquities and historic charm.
 Because of its small size, the hotel offers privacy and quiet for when you tire of all of the Mardi Gras excitement.
 With free Wi-Fi and affordable convenient parking, your stay will be stress-free and action-packed.
 As we mentioned earlier, the closer location go quickly, so book early!

 International House Hotel

-The Central Business District might not be as lively as the French Quarter, but it’s one of the best places to stay during Mardi Gras.
-The International House Hotel in particular is a boutique hotel just two blocks from all of the festivities.
+The Central Business District (CBD) might not be as lively as the French Quarter, but it’s one of the best places to stay during Mardi Gras.
+The International House Hotel in particular is a boutique option just two blocks from all of the festivities.
 It’s also close to many of the city’s top attractions, including the aquarium and World War II museum.

 Bed & Breakfast in the Garden District

 The Garden District is pretty far from the Mardi Gras festivities, which can be a good or bad thing depending on your vacation preferences.
-It’s the historic part of town with beautiful scenery.
+It’s an historic part of town with beautiful scenery.
 Find tons of bed and breakfasts and quaint inns in historic homes that allow you to get a feel for true Southern hospitality.

 The Royal Sonesta Hotel

 The Royal Sonesta Hotel is frequently touted as one of the best places to stay during Mardi Gras.
 It’s located on the ever-popular Bourbon Street and has balconies that allow you to survey all of the action from above.
-Watch the parades and the people, and listen to live jazz without having to travel far from your room.
+Watch the parades, the people, and listen to live jazz without having to travel far from your room.